 A very good culinary apple that keeps well into the new year.
 A regular heavy cropper the Newland Sack apples seem to sweeten up enough in time to be eaten as a dessert.
 Medium large apples round conical in shape with unequal ribbing.
 Smooth greenish yellow skin flushed up to about a quarter orange / red.
 The second smaller photo, though taken early, gives a better indication of size and shape and shows ribbing.

 Originates from near Malvern arising as a seedling around 1800.
-Despite it qualities it nearly went out of existence.
+Despite its qualities, it nearly went out of existence.
 In 2001 an aged tree was identified at Newland Court, Malvern.

 Pollination group – C Picking time – October Storage until – May